 upon request, any books, records, or forms required by this Act.

 association manager of a firm without active participation in the firm and having been designated as such.

 (27) Failing to make available to the Department at

-the time of the request any indicia of licensure or registration issued under this Act.
+the time of the request any indicia of licensure issued under this Act.

 (28) Failing to maintain and deposit funds belonging

 to a community association in accordance with subsection (b) of Section 55 of this Act.

 (29) Violating the terms of a disciplinary order